michael-odonovan/michael-odonovan/README.md

-### There's only about 10 years left before those AI widget things turn us all into slaves.
+### There's only about 10 years left before those AI widget things destroy humankind.
 I'm not sure what to do about that, so I'll probably just keep pushing a bit of code here.

 - A Front-end Developer living in Bristol, UK
 - I work at Comic Relief, a major UK based charity.